caoxiemeihao/vite-plugins/packages/resolve/README.md

   options?: {
     /**
      * @default true
-     * Whether to insert the external module into "optimizeDeps.exclude" */
+     * Whether to insert the resolve module into "optimizeDeps.exclude" */
     optimize: boolean
   }